openrails/openrails/Source/Documentation/Manual/features-rollingstock.rst

 Some rolling stock will not align correctly when auto-centered.
 As with ``ORTSAutoSize``, this feature should be employed on rolling stock with standard buffers or couplers, and will not produce suitable results for articulated rolling stock or stock with different coupler types at each end.
-Only the highest detail LOD of the main shape is used to auto-center the rolling stock, other LODs and freight animations are ignored.
+Only the highest detail LOD of the main shape and freight animations are used, the .sd file is not checked.
 If the process fails, a warning will be written to the log and the automatic calculation will be skipped.

 Advanced articulation control
 -----------------------------